lyons-builds/lyons-builds/README.md

+## Junior ME Student at UTSA based in Texas

+---

 ## 🔧 What I'm Building

 - **Automated 3D Print Removal System** — stepper motors and custom firmware to pull finished prints off the build plate autonomously